kappertherapper/kappertherapper/README.md

 > Big big interest for cyber security

-> Skilled in cryptography, network and communication security, system hardening with hands-on experience in secure protocols and vulnerability assessment.
+> Skilled in cryptography, network and communication security, system hardening with hands-on experience in protocols and vulnerability assessment.

 ⋅⋅⋅